Generic Name: Bromocriptine mesylate

 As with any chronic therapy, periodic evaluation of hepatic, hematopoietic, cardiovascular, and renal function is recommended.
 Symptomatic hypotension can occur and, therefore, caution should be exercised when treating patients receiving antihypertensive drugs.

-High doses of Bromocriptine may be associated with confusion and mental disturbances.
+High doses of Bromocriptine mesylate may be associated with confusion and mental disturbances.
 Since parkinsonian patients may manifest mild degrees of dementia, caution should be used when treating such patients.

-As with levodopa, caution should be exercised when administering Bromocriptine to patients with a history of myocardial infarction who have a residual atrial, nodal, or ventricular arrhythmia.
+As with levodopa, caution should be exercised when administering Bromocriptine mesylate to patients with a history of myocardial infarction who have a residual atrial, nodal, or ventricular arrhythmia.

-Retroperitoneal fibrosis has been reported in a few patients receiving long-term therapy (2-10 years) with Bromocriptine mesylate tablets in doses ranging from 30-140 mg daily.
+Retroperitoneal fibrosis has been reported in a few patients receiving long-term therapy (2-10 years) with Bromocriptine mesylate in doses ranging from 30-140 mg daily.

 Information for Patients